-5. Jason Goes to Hell: The Final Friday
+5. Jason Goes to Hell: The Final Friday (1993)

 It gets a lot of flak from fans and critics, but when you look back at what the film managed to pull off compared to others released around 1993, it's pretty impressive.

-4. Friday the 13th, Part VI: Jason Lives
+4. Friday the 13th Part VI: Jason Lives (1986)

-The pace ramps up heavily with Friday the 13th – Part VI: Jason Lives, and it's arguably the last truly good movie in the series without any major caveats.
+The pace ramps up heavily with Friday the 13th Part VI: Jason Lives, and it's arguably the last truly good movie in the series without any major caveats.

-3. Friday the 13th: The Final Chapter
+3. Friday the 13th Part IV: The Final Chapter (1984)

 But that's okay because so many horror franchises claim to be finished and then come back for round two (and three, and four, and 27).
 Unfortunately, it does go downhill from here, as every single movie that came after it is worse.

-2. Friday the 13th, Part III
+2. Friday the 13th Part III (1982)

 While the series might have faltered a bit with its second film, director Steve Miner got things back on track with Part III (let's just ignore the whole 3D thing, as 3D tech in 1982 left a bit to be desired).

-1. Friday the 13th
+1. Friday the 13th (1980)

 Like so many iconic horror franchises, Friday the 13th really did peak with the first one.
 While the budget was small and the acting was cheesy, there's just something about the charm offered by the original that makes it stand above the rest.